NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/DICOMweb-CouchDB/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

 1. Review and define project ideas
+    1. Consider how to encapsulate DICOMweb logic so that it facilitates use in servers, but also in testing and other scenarios
     1. Define a reasonable subset of DICOMweb that can be supported easily (at least basic QIDO/WADO/STOW RS)
     1. Pick a nice web server infastructure that can easily implement rest api proxies
         1. maybe build on [express/pouchdb-server](https://github.com/pouchdb/pouchdb-server)